 We accrue a tax reserve for additional income taxes, which may become payable in future years as a result of audit adjustments by tax authorities.
 The reserve is based upon management's assessment of all relevant information and is periodically reviewed and adjusted as circumstances warrant.
-As of March 31, 2015 and December 31, 2014, our income tax reserves were approximately \$0.4 million and \$2.5 million, respectively.
-The \$0.4 million balance primarily relates to the potential adjustments in the area of withholding taxes.
+As of March 31, 2016 and December 31, 2015, our income tax reserves were approximately \$2.2 million and \$2.2 million, respectively.
+The \$2.2 million balance primarily relates to the potential tax settlement in Hong Kong and adjustments in the area of withholding taxes.

 Share-Based Compensation.
-We grant restricted stock awards to our employees (including officers) and to non-employee directors under our 2002 Stock Award and Incentive Plan (the "Plan"), which incorporated the shares remaining under our Third Amended and Restated 1995 Stock Option Plan.
+We grant restricted stock awards to our employees (including officers) and to non-employee directors under our 2002 Stock Award and Incentive Plan (the "Plan"), as amended.
 The benefits provided under the Plan are share-based payments.
 We amortize over a requisite service period, the net total deferred restricted stock expense based upon the fair value of the stock on the date of the grants.
 In certain instances, the service period may differ from the period in which each award will vest.
 Additionally, certain groups of grants are subject to an expected forfeiture rate calculation.